Skaidrius/todo-SPA-with-nodejs-and-mongo/readme.md

-# Todo APP with Node
+# Todo APP with NodeJS and Mongo

 #### Build todo API ('/api/todos') and manipulate it (create, update, delete) with SPA.
 ##### Build on NodeJS,  Express, MongoDB, Jquery with AJAX calls.